A downloadable tool

 - Preload resources: setting this true will make the SoundManager load every audio file located on the given paths at its _ready().
 Note that this may slow down game start, especially in projects with a long list of audio files, but will make sound playing faster.

 - Preinstantiate nodes: you can tell the plugin to instantiate every node at startup.
-This will work in synergy with the "multiple sounds at once" feature for BGS, SFX and MFX.
-Note that this will make playing multiple sounds faster but may slow down games start and even the game itself, especially in bigger projects.
+This will work in synergy with the "multiple sounds at once" feature for BGS, SFX, and MFX.
+Note that this will make playing multiple sounds faster but may slow down the game start and even the game itself, especially in bigger projects.

 Credits